Fraud, Australian Tax Office, obtaining financial advantage by deception, sentencing

 Slades & Parsons discuss cases to do with allegations of fraud.

-Our client was charged with Dishonestly Obtaining a Financial Advantage by Deception from a Commonwealth entity, the Australian Taxation Office (ATO).
+Police charged our client with Dishonestly Obtaining a Financial Advantage by Deception from the Australian Taxation Office (ATO).

-This offending concerned obtaining Goods and Services Tax (GST) refunds from the ATO, and attempts to obtain GST refunds, over a period of several years, when there was no entitlement to such refunds.
+This offending concerned obtaining Goods and Services Tax (GST) refunds from the ATO, and attempts to obtain GST refunds.
+This took place over a several years, and the client was not entitled to the refunds.

-Our client, together with a co-accused, registered their businesses for GST, and nominated their own accounts for receipt of payments from the ATO, including GST refunds.
-Thereafter, a monthly paper BAS was lodged with the ATO for the business over the period of the offending.
+Our client and a co-accused registered their businesses for GST.
+Then they nominated their own bank accounts for receiving payments from the ATO, including GST refunds.
+After that, they lodged a monthly paper BAS with the ATO for the business.

-Our solicitor, Ms Pisasale, analysed the brief and after extensive negotiations with the Commonwealth prosecutions (CDPP), resolved the 68 charges to three representative counts of Obtaining a Financial Advantage by Deception x 2 and one count of attempting to Obtain a Financial Advantage by Deception.
+Our solicitor, Ms Pisasale, analysed the brief.
+She negotiated extensively with the Commonwealth prosecutions (CDPP).
+The result was that the CDPP resolved 68 charges to three representative counts.
+These were tow counts of Obtaining a Financial Advantage by Deception and one count of attempting to Obtain a Financial Advantage by Deception.

-On the plea in the County Court, the Crown submitted that current sentencing practices were in the order of sentences of 12 months’ gaol and higher.
+On the plea in the County Court, the Crown submitted that current sentencing practices were for sentences of 12 months’ gaol and more.

-It was conceded by Ms Pisasale that gaol was appropriate however after submissions on behalf of our client the court ultimately imposed only a brief custodial sentence and a five year $2000.00 ‘Recognisance Release Order’ requiring our client to serve only 6 months’ custody prior to being released into the community.
+Ms Pisasale conceded that gaol was appropriate.
+However, after our submissions, the court ultimately imposed only a brief custodial sentence and a five year $2000.00 ‘Recognisance Release Order’.
+This required our client to serve only 6 months’ custody before release back into the community.

-This was an exceptional result for this category of offending and reflects the commitment of our solicitors to ensuring that justice is administered fairly and in accordance with our client’s interests.
+This was an exceptional result for this category of fraud offending.
+It reflects the commitment of our solicitors.
+We ensure that justice is administered fairly and in our client’s interests.